James B. Conway, MS

 Mr. Fanikos is Past President of the Massachusetts Society of Health-System Pharmacists.
 Both his father and brother are pharmacists, which makes him aware of many of the issues challenging the medical professions today.

-Karen Fiumara, PharmD, BCPS, CPPS, Senior Director of Patient Safety, Department of Quality and Safety, Brigham and Women's Hospital
+Karen Fiumara, PharmD, BCPS, CPPS, Executive Director of Patient Safety, Department of Quality and Safety, Brigham and Women's Hospital

 Patricia Folcarelli, RN, PhD, MA, Interim Vice President for Health Care Quality, Beth Israel Deaconess Medical Center